destaMo/Scrum-Notes/content/backend/frameworks/ruby_on_rails/advanced.md

 - Discuss tools you can use for static code analysis that are related to complexity?

-- What do you know about Microservices Oriented Architecture?
-- Explain Optimistic / Pessimistic / Distributed locking
+- Explain Optimistic / Pessimistic locking.
-- What is Pub/Sub?
+- What is Pub/Sub? - What problems do they solve?
+Provide meaningful examples when we should care about it and explain why?
-- What is a Message Broker?
+- What is a Message Broker - What problems do they solve?
+Provide meaningful examples when we should care about it and explain why?
-- What is Idempotency?
+- What is Idempotency - Provide meaningful examples when we should care about it and explain why?
-- What is Eventual Consistency?
+- What is Eventual Consistency? - Provide meaningful examples when we should care about it and explain why?
 - What is Command/Query Responsibility Segregation?
 What advantages does it give?
+Provide meaningful examples of when would you decide to use it?
 - What is Domain-Driven Design?
 What advantages does it give?
 For what kind of projects it can/should be used?
 - When to use JSON Web Tokens (JWT)?

-### Katas
+### 📝 Katas

 In all below steps use Test Driven Development.
 You can use an application from LEVEL 1 or add those features somewhere else.
 Please DO NOT use any gems like active admin.